 Simple Is Best

 Cut out extra steps during BFCM to increase conversions.
 A shopper’s goal during this time is to save on their purchases, and asking for their email will only interrupt their experience.
-This means avoiding lead captures, gamification, etc. Also, try to keep your offers simple and don’t have elaborate rules or thresholds–they’ll only create confusion and additional boundaries to purchase completion.
+This means avoiding lead captures, gamification, etc. Our customers saw engagement on spin-to-wins drop to 6.5%, almost half of their usual rate.
+A normally high-converting pop-up, that shows how more steps equals less engagement during this time.
+Also, try to keep your offers simple and don’t have elaborate rules or thresholds–they’ll only create confusion and additional boundaries to purchase completion.

 What You're Offering